Josh McCown: 2013

-McCown ended the 2013 season completing 66.5% of his passes for 1,829 yards with 13 touchdowns, one interception, and a 109.0 passer rating, the third-highest behind Peyton Manning and Nick Foles and the best in Bears history.
-He had the NFL's lowest interception percentage at 0.4%.
+McCown ended the 2013 season completing 66.5 percent of his passes for 1,829 yards with 13 touchdowns, 1 interception, and a 109.0 passer rating, the third-highest behind Peyton Manning and Nick Foles and the best in Bears history.
+He also had the NFL's lowest interception percentage at 0.4%.
 The combination of McCown and Cutler set Bears records with 32 touchdown passes, 4,450 yards, a 64.4 completion percentage and a 96.9 passer rating.
 The Bears finished the season with an 8–8 record and were 3–2 in games that McCown started.
 On January 24, 2014, McCown was named to the USA Today All-Joe Team.
 He was awarded the Brian Piccolo Award by the Bears in May 2014.

 Tampa Bay Buccaneers

 On March 12, 2014, McCown signed a two-year, $10 million contract with the Tampa Bay Buccaneers.
 Another $5 million was available based on playoff appearances and playing time.
 He was immediately named the starter by new Buccaneers head coach and his former head coach in Chicago, Lovie Smith.
-In Week 3 against the Atlanta Falcons, he suffered a thumb injury late in the second quarter and was replaced by Mike Glennon.
+In Week 3 against the Falcons, he suffered a thumb injury late in the second quarter and was replaced by Mike Glennon.
 Glennon took over as the starter in Week 4, leading the Buccaneers to a 27–24 win over the Pittsburgh Steelers but lost the next four games.
 McCown then returned from injury and started the final eight games of the season.
-He threw for 2,206 yards, eleven touchdowns, and fourteen interceptions while also rushing for 127 yards and three touchdowns in eleven games, all starts, during the 2014 season.
+He threw for 2,206 yards, 11 touchdowns, and 14 interceptions while also rushing for 127 yards and 3 touchdowns in 11 games, all starts, during the 2014 season.
 The Buccaneers finished the year with a 2–14 record and were 1–10 in games that McCown started.
 McCown was a team captain while with the Buccaneers.
 On February 11, 2015, after underperforming, he was released after just one season with the Buccaneers.